IIT-EnergySystemModels/openTEPES/doc/md/Papers.md

 The **openTEPES** model has been used in these publications:

 - F. Labora, A. Ramos "Tight and Compact Formulations for Nuclear Power Plant Flexible Operation" TechRxiv.
-February, 2026.
+February 2026.
   [10.36227/techrxiv.177004916.61674766/v1](https://doi.org/10.36227/techrxiv.177004916.61674766/v1)
 - F. Labora and A. Ramos, "[An Efficient and Tight Model for Nuclear Power Plant Constraints in Flexible Operation](https://fondation-hadamard.fr/media/filer_public/0a/b9/0ab99ac2-0e42-4497-bb76-94d3f25f3856/pgmodays_2025_book_of_abstracts1.pdf)", PGMO DAYS 2025,